cozy/cozy-setup/README.md

 Once installation done, you can access to https://IP:80 to create your cozy main account.

-## What install Cozy on your server ?
+## What this script installs on your server ?

 The Cozy install script install the following tools :